 You can easily keep your weekly and monthly fundraising numbers in an Excel spreadsheet on your computer or even online (Google Drive/Docs, DropBox) so that it is within reach and easy to access.

-It doesn’t really matter what kind of calendar you use, but use one.
-So you have a plan for the year and you’ve done some evaluation of your numbers and set some goals.
-Now what?
+It doesn’t really matter what kind of calendar you use, but use one so you have a fundraising plan for the year.

 Write down your key numbers in your calendar so you have them for easy reference.

 Write down your overall and monthly goals so you can see those every time you look at your calendar.

 Sometimes our goals seem overwhelming and we really don’t think about how we’re going to get from Point A to Point B.